coravacav/readthis/content/pinned/what-is-a-good-resume.md

 -   Use bolding and italics to make things stand out, but use them sparingly and consistently.
 You shouldn't have a single word bolded in one section and a whole sentence bolded in another.
 Don't bold _once_.
 -   Skill bars are meaningless, don't use them.
 -   Don't use a photo.
 It's not relevant and it's not useful.
 -   Avoid using lots of color.
-Some accents are fine, but don't make your resume a rainbow.
+Some accents are **good and encouraged**, but don't make your resume a rainbow.
 -   Use a font that's easy to read.
 This is not the time to use a fun font.
 -   Use a consistent format.
 If you're going to use bullet points, use them everywhere.
 If you're going to use a period at the end of your bullet points, use them everywhere.
 -   Use correct tenses for your verbs.
 If you're currently working at a job, use present tense.
 If you're not, use past tense.